cisagov/ScubaGear/baselines/exo.md

 ### Policies
 #### MS.EXO.9.1v1
 Emails SHALL be filtered by the file types of included attachments.
-The selected filtering solution SHOULD offer services comparable to Microsoft Defender’s Common Attachment Filter.
+The selected filtering solution SHOULD offer services comparable to Microsoft Defenders Common Attachment Filter.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023